bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 .. note::

-   An Axon Ivy Engine Enterprise Edition consists of multiple engine instances (nodes) that are running on different machines.
+   An |ivy-engine| Enterprise Edition consists of multiple engine instances (nodes) that are running on different machines.

    Normally